dlc2action

 project.run_prediction('prediction_1', episode_name='episode_3', load_epoch=150, mode='test')

-This command will generate a prediction dictionary with the model from epoch 150 of episode_3
+The first command will generate a prediction dictionary with the model from epoch 150 of episode_3 for the test

 subset of the project data (split according to the configuration files) and save it at